 i Overview of alternatives to litigation

-In Switzerland, arbitration is deemed the main alternative dispute resolution mechanism to ordinary state court litigation.
-Mediation proceedings have gained some popularity, but have yet to have a major practical impact.
+In Switzerland, arbitration is seen as the main alternative dispute resolution mechanism to ordinary state court litigation.
+Mediation proceedings have gained some popularity, but are yet to have a major practical impact.

 ii Arbitration